chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_auto_scaling_group
 =====================================================
-The ``aws_auto_scaling_group`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_auto_scaling_group`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_auto_scaling_group`` resource to manage auto scaling groups for Amazon EC2 instances.
 Auto Scaling ensures that the correct number of Amazon EC2 instances are available.
 Each auto scaling group is set to a minimum size, along with a maximum that a group does not exceed.

 Syntax
 -----------------------------------------------------